How to reduce scope 1 emissions

-Scope 1 emissions come from the combustion of fuels and tend to be highly varied by sector and region.
-There are many proven viable solutions to reduce an organization’s scope 1 emissions already on the market, but they’re not one size fits all.
+Scope 1 emissions come from the combustion of fuels and vary significantly by sector and region.
+There are many viable ways to reduce an organization’s scope 1 emissions already on the market, but they’re not one size fits all.

 Prior to implementing any emission reduction project or solution, it’s important to be able to answer two questions: